-29. Select the first paragraph in the main article and tap Delete.

-The text is not deleted because the document is marked as final.

-- 30. Choose File→Info→Protect Document→Mark as Final to turn off the feature. - 31.
-Click Back 📀
+- 29. Select the first paragraph in the main article and tap Delete.
+The text is not deleted because the document is marked as final. - 30.
+Choose File -> Info -> Protect Document -> Mark as Final to turn off the feature. - 31.
+Click Back to return to the document.